kjappelbaum/mofdscribe/CONTRIBUTING.rst

 For the implementation, keep in mind that the `MOFBaseFeaturizer` requires you to implement `_featurize` and not `featurize`.
-Also, if you need to implement the `fit` method, make sure that you implement the conversion to primitive cells there as appropriate.
+Also, if you need to implement the `_fit` method, make sure that the conversion to primitive is called upon a call to `fit`.

+Please also make sure to

+1. Add your fearturizer with an appropriate card to the docs
+2. To expose the featurizers in the `mofdscribe.featurizers` module, and the corresponding subpackage.
+3. Add some tests for your featurizer.